How EXP() Works in MariaDB

-In MariaDB, ATAN() is a built-in numeric function that returns the arctangent (inverse tangent) of its argument.
+In MariaDB, EXP() is a built-in function that returns the value of e (the base of natural logarithms) raised to the power of the argument.

 In MariaDB, UTC_TIMESTAMP() is a built-in date and time function that returns the current UTC date and time.